gdias/rwdSlider/readme.md

 #### UseCase with breakpoint

-if you should to modify the number of element you show, can you pass in parameter an object contain the limit of breakpoint and number of show item.
+If you should to modify the number of element you show, can you pass in parameter an object containing the limit of breakpoint and number of show item.

 ```
 <script>